lastres0rt/UdacityProject-One/README.md

 ## How to Use:

 1. Click here to see it in action: ➡️  http://lastres0rt.github.io/UdacityProject-One/
 2. Click on the featured projects for more information on each.
+(Hooray popovers!)

 ## Recent Updates